-Once your company is incorporated, you may maintain it in a dormant (i.e. non-trading) state but you must still fulfill your statutory filing and reporting obligations.
+Once your company is incorporated, you may maintain it in a dormant (i.e. non-trading) state, but you must still fulfill your statutory filing and reporting obligations.

 Some words are never allowed in a company name.
 For example, any words whose use either causes offence or which is an offence in and of itself.
 A company name must not mislead as to the nature of its business activities in any way that is likely to cause harm.

 Sensitive words and expressions.
 There are some words and phrases that are not always forbidden within the name of a company but permission for their use should first be sought from the appropriate body.
-As a rule, these words and phrases are connected with HM government or with public authority, for example the words “Queen”, “King”, “Royal”, “Police”, “Law Commission” etc.
+As a rule, these words and phrases are connected with the government or public authority, for example the words “Queen”, “King”, “Royal”, “Police”, “Law Commission” etc.

 Some words and phrases are protected by other legislation.
 For example, you may not use the word “charity” without the permission of the Charity Commission.
 Companies House regulates the use of all sensitive words and your company will not be registered if the requirements are not met.

 A registered company name is not the same as a registered trade mark.
 To have exclusive rights over a name or brand as a trade mark it must be separately registered as a trade mark to protect it from use by others.
-It may be a good idea also to register as a trade mark any trading name that you wish to protect for your own exclusive business use.
+It may also be a good idea to register as a trade mark any trading name you wish to protect for your own exclusive business use.

 To register a trade mark, you will need to complete and submit a trade mark application form with the necessary documents and fees to the UK Intellectual Property Office (IPO).